Slavery in Morocco: European slave trade

-From the 16th to the 18th centuries, Ottoman North Africa was a center of the Barbary slave trade where European ships and coastal villages along the Mediterranean was raided by Barbary pirates.
+From the 16th to the 18th centuries, Ottoman North Africa and the Sultanate of Morocco were centers of the Barbary slave trade.
+Barbary corsairs raided European ships and coastal cities along the Mediterranean Maghreb and throughout the rest of the Mediterranean world.
 Along with Algiers and other provinces of Ottoman North Africa, Morocco was also a center for the slave trade.
-Sometimes these slave raids or razzias went beyond the Mediterranean, and even places to the north like Ireland was raided once.
-American shipping in the Mediterranean was also predated upon.
-The majority of slaves traded across the Mediterranean region were predominantly of African and European origin from the 7th to 15th centuries.
+Sometimes these slave raids or razzias went beyond the Mediterranean, and such even area to the north as Ireland were raided.
+American shipping in the Mediterranean was also targeted.
+From the 7th and 15th centuries, the majority of slaves traded throughout the Mediterranean region were predominantly of African and European origins.
 In the 15th century, Ethiopians sold slaves from western borderland areas (usually just outside the realm of the Emperor of Ethiopia) or Ennarea.

-From the 16th century until the early 19th century, Morocco was also a center of the Barbary slave trade of Europeans captured by barbary pirates in the Atlantic and Mediterranean Sea.
+From the 16th century until the early 19th century, Morocco was also a center of the Barbary slave trade of Europeans captured by Barbary corsairs on the Atlantic and Mediterranean.

-Barbary corsairs and crews from the quasi-independent North African Ottoman provinces of Algiers, Tunis, Tripoli, and the independent Sultanate of Morocco under the Alaouite dynasty (the Barbary Coast) were the scourge of the Mediterranean.
+Barbary corsairs and crews from the quasi-independent North African Ottoman provinces of Algiers, Tunis, Tripoli, and the independent Sultanate of Morocco under the Alaouite dynasty (the Barbary Coast) were the scourges of the Mediterranean world.
 Capturing merchant ships and enslaving or ransoming their crews provided the rulers of these nations with wealth and naval power.
-The Trinitarian Order, or order of "Mathurins", had operated from France for centuries with the special mission of collecting and disbursing funds for the relief and ransom of prisoners of Mediterranean pirates.
+For centuries, the Trinitarian Order (Order of "Mathurins") had operated from France with the special mission of collecting and disbursing funds for the relief and ransom of prisoners of Mediterranean corsairs.

-According to Robert Davis, between 1 and 1.25 million Europeans were captured by Barbary pirates and sold as slaves between the 16th and 19th centuries.
+According to Robert Davis, between 1-1.25 million Europeans were captured and sold as slaves between the 16th and 19th centuries.